Jerry Dammers: Work with other artists and solo work

 In November 2006, Dammers was awarded an honorary degree from Coventry University, celebrating by DJing at the launch party of the Coventry branch of the Love Music Hate Racism organisation.
 In the same month, he attended a private viewing of a Harry Pye curated art exhibition in east London that featured paintings of bands and singers that had once been championed by the late BBC Radio 1 DJ John Peel.
 Dammers read out a four-page poem, in which he thanked Peel for helping his own band, and for supporting black musicians.

 Carl Barât of the Libertines included a Dammers composition, "Too Much Too Young", on his personal compilation album Under the Influence.
 Pete Doherty, former member of the Libertines, namechecked "What I Like Most About You Is Your Girlfriend" on Down in Albion, the first Babyshambles album.
 The song "Merry Go Round" contains the lyrics "He says, 'What I like most about you, Pete/Is your girlfriend and your shoes.'"
 Those who have recorded songs written by Dammers include Tricky ("Ghost Town"), the Prodigy ("Ghost Town") and Elvis Costello ("What I Like Most About You Is Your Girlfriend").

 Dammers has produced singles for Robert Wyatt, the Untouchables, UB40 and Junior Delgado.
 He contributed "Riot City" to the soundtrack of the Julien Temple film, Absolute Beginners, and "Brightlights" to the compilation album Jamming: A New Optimism.

 Dammers still regularly DJs in English nightclubs.

 Awards

 Dammers has been recognised widely by his peers and music critics for his role in making ska music popular in the 1980s, his creation of ska/punk fusion, and for his role in race relations and the anti apartheid movement.
-Mojo magazine referred to him as "The Ska Punk Wizard", while the Clash's lead singer, Joe Strummer, referred to him as the Tzar of Ska.
+Mojo referred to him as "The Ska Punk Wizard", while the Clash's lead singer, Joe Strummer, referred to him as the Tzar of Ska.
 GQ magazine referred to Dammers as the Paul McCartney/John Lennon of Ska.

-Dammers has received a number of awards for his services to anti apartheid/human rights and music:
+Dammers has received a number of awards for his services to anti-apartheid/human rights and music: